hxzrx/timer-wheel/README.md

 status: default :OK, but when a timer is uninstalled, the status will be set to :canceled.

-bindings: specials bindings, may be useful in threads, NOT in use currently.
+bindings: specials bindings, may be useful in threads, the bindings of the callback function are produced in make-timer.

 ## function make-timer
 Return a new timer object.

 lambda list: (&key callback scheduler start-time end-time (repeat-times 1 repeat-times-supplied-p) period-in-seconds bindings (name (string (gensym "TIMER-"))))

-callback: a function that accepts WHEEL and TIMER arguments.
+callback: a function that accepts WHEEL and TIMER arguments, will be wrapped if bindings is not nil.

 scheduler: a wheel instance this new timer will attach to.